vhtnam/chatbot-docs/source/index.rst

 User Guide
 ==========
 .. meta::
-   :title: Messenger Chatbot Builder documentation
+   :title: ChatbotPB documentation

-   :description: Chatbot Builder is an easy-to-use tool to build and create your SAAS Messenger Chatbot Builder Service
+   :description: ChatbotPB is an easy-to-use tool to build and create your SAAS Messenger Chatbot Builder Service

    :keywords: chatbot, facebook messenger,templates,multi users,saas,codecanyon

 This documentation will help you learn all about creating Chatbot, configure system and much more.

 ..
-NOTE:: Chatbot Builder is build with `Laravel Framework <https://laravel.com>`__
+NOTE:: ChatbotPB is build with `Laravel Framework <https://laravel.com>`__

 .. _installation: